Institutions are under fire and instability, the apparent goal

 For another local source, here's a piece from the campus newspaper, the Daily Northwestern, that offers a good summary of Schill's testimony and quotes committee chair Rep. Virginia Foxx, who like Rep. Elise Stefanik at previous hearings reinforced disparaging and misleading messages in her closing comments that can then serve as headline fodder for fringe coverage and social media traffic.

 I support any effort to shut down antisemitism.
-But as I watched the hearing, I marveled at the brazenness of many committee members' pro-Israel bias.
+But as I watched the hearing, I marveled at the one-sided stances of many committee members.
 These members only raised concerns about Jewish students and referenced protesting students and faculty solely as perpetrators of violence.
 Since the members are in the majority, the effect was to suggest that the United States recognizes only one side of the conflict in Gaza.

 Even worse was seeing representatives lecture Jewish men (Block is also Jewish) about antisemitic incidents without regard for their painful personal histories.
 Schill made it clear that he struck a deal with protestors to get the encampments, which were making Jewish students feel unsafe, taken down.
 Still, this action was framed by committee members as capitulation to violent protestors and grounds for his dismissal, in yet another no-win situation for a university leader.